RedPitaya/RedPitaya/doc/quickStart/alucase/alucase.rst

 #.
 For STEMlab 125 -14 repeat the procedure with the heat sink by pressing the clips together on the bottom
    and push the holder gently up.

 #.
-The heat sink is still bonded with the FPGA, slightly turn the heat sink, as shown in
+The heat sink STEMlab 125 -10 is bonded with the FPGA, slightly turn the heat sink, as shown in
    the picture below, until it comes loose.

 .. image:: STEMlab_10_heatsink.png